anthonylangsworth/Colonisation/README.md

 The output is a spreadsheet containing a sorted list of colonisable star systems.
 They are ordered by an arbitrary point score that attempts to measure how valuable they are for colonisation.
 Specifically:
 1. One point for each body in the system, including stars.
 This is halved if they are over 50,000 Ls away from entry.
-2. Each landable planet gets twice is gravity in points, measured in "g"s.
+2. Each landable planet gets twice its gravity, measured in "g"s, in points.
 This is doubled again if it has an atmosphere.
+This approximates the number of surface outposts that can be built.
 3. One point for each ring and belt.
 4. Twenty points for a terraformable world, mainly because it may give a terraforming state, allowing wing mining missions.